nhood-org/nhood-engine-service-tests/README.md

 ## Usage

-In order to run test against a test server, specify TEST_TARGET_HOST and use the following make command:
+In order to run test against a target server, specify TEST_TARGET_HOST and use the following make command:

 ```bash
 export TEST_TARGET_HOST=localhost:8080